- Olive was known as “Plank Road”

 - A Facility Planning Committee was formed.

-- Prop O was placed on the April 6, 2010 ballot to purchase land (Westminster Christian Academy) and build a new early childhood center.
+- Prop O, a $32 million bond issue, was placed on the April 6, 2010 ballot to purchase property and educational facilities from Westminster Christian Academy (the land that previously hosted West Ladue Junior High School) and build a new early childhood center.
 It passed with 60% approval.

 - A strategic plan was developed for 2009 to 2014 and was later extended to 2015.